clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 You can automatically regenerated the model using Right-Click -> Run Custom Tool on SampleModel.tt.

-Change log
+Changelog
 =========

 ##Version 1.1.2 - 23/8/2015

+#### New Features
-- New. **Add TestSuite feature**.
+- **Added TestSuite feature**.
 Now the .json data files can be grouped and categorized into TestSuite(s) folders.

-Each subfolder of DataTestFiles can contain various .json data files, will be insert the testSuite(s) specified into testSuite argument calling DataTestLoader.
+Each subfolder of DataTestFiles can contain various .json data files; these will be insert specifying it into **testSuite argument** calling DataTestLoader.

-- New. **Add RunCustomScripts feature**.
+- **Added RunCustomScripts feature**.
 Specified the custom script(s) to execute before load json data.

 This value is Optional and can be empty.
 Multiple values are separed by ";" char.
 These files will be search into bin/DatabaseScripts folder.

+#### Fixes
-- Fix.
-Refactoring exception handling with custom errors; graceful exit application when abnormally ended.
+- Refactoring exception handling with custom errors;
+- Graceful exit application when abnormally ended.

 ##Version 1.1.1 - 22/8/2015

+#### New Features
-- New.
-All errors are now logged into main log file.
+- All errors are now logged into main log file.
+- Make public connection strings.

+#### Fixes
-- Fix.
-Missing NLog.config in NuGet package.
+- Missing NLog.config in NuGet package.
-- New.
-Make public connection strings.

 ##Version 1.1.0 - 19/8/2015

+#### New Features
-- New.
-All errors returned by Process.Start are now redirect into main log file.
+- All errors returned by Process.Start are now redirect into main log file.
-- New.
-Removed timestamp on database schema filename.
+- Removed timestamp on database schema filename.
 Also the config key FolderSchema was removed.
-- New.
-Added [NLog](http://nlog-project.org/) logging system.
+- Added [NLog](http://nlog-project.org/) logging system.
 See NLog.config file for logging configuration options.
-- Fix. *"Failed to find or load the registered .Net Framework Data Provider"* error message on ConsoleAppTest execution.
-On a machine where Npgsql was not yet installed on GAC, the Npgsql driver *must be present on bin folder*.
-- Fix.
-The service name used for finding the native PG commands was changed to select the instance of server required: now it is **postgresql-x64-9.4**.
-- New.
-Refactoring creation schema of database.
+- Refactoring creation schema of database.
 Now we use the *--section=pre-data* and *--section=post-data* arguments.
 [See Postgresql documentation for details](http://www.postgresql.org/docs/9.4/static/app-pgdump.html)
-- New.
-Refactoring CheckValidSettings.
+- Refactoring CheckValidSettings.
 The keys of config file are now required only when are used, based on command line arguments of DataTestLoader.

+#### Fixes
+- *"Failed to find or load the registered .Net Framework Data Provider"* error message on ConsoleAppTest execution.
+On a machine where Npgsql was not yet installed on GAC, the Npgsql driver *must be present on bin folder*.
+- The service name used for finding the native PG commands was changed to select the instance of server required: now it is **postgresql-x64-9.4**.

 ##Version 1.0.0 - 15/7/2015